 I’ve written at length about this uber-important aspect of Swindon’s history in my first book, Secret Swindon.
 For obvious reasons I’m not sharing the whole thing!

 But what follows are a few extracts to illustrate how Swindon and its Medical Fund Society became the crucible, the blueprint even, of the NHS.

 ‘Railway growth was now at its height.
 The uniform housing of the Railway Village was underway.
 But it couldn’t keep pace with the influx of workers arriving to the developing town.

 With only basic sanitation, contagious diseases became rife.
 This then was no time to be poor.
 Not in an era with no NHS and in a town hit by TB.
 This medical help came from the Medical Fund Society set up by, and run with, extensive assistance from the Mechanics’ Institution.

-Now here’s another important thing to note: the GWR Medical Fund Society was neither GWR company initiative nor GWR company policy.
+Now here’s another important thing to note: the GWR Medical Fund Society was neither a GWR company initiative nor GWR company policy.
 The workforce started it, the workforce paid for it and the workforce ran it via elected officers.
 The GWR supported it of course.
 After all, why wouldn’t they?
 It cost them nothing and freed them of all responsibility for caring for their workforce.’

 1847–1947: A Century of Medical Provision from the GWR Medical Fund Society

 *It wouldn’t be true to say the Nye Bevan came to Swindon, saw the MFS and went: ‘Oh, that’s a good idea.
 I’d never have thought of that.’

 For a start, his home town of Tredegar, in Wales, had a medical fund society.
 The Tredegar Medical Aid Society, though, was newer.
-It was founded in 1890 and wasn’t so extensive as Swindon’s model.
+It was founded in 1890 by the merger of several existing local benevolent societies.
+Thus Bevan was no stranger to the idea before he came to Swindon.

 What made Swindon’s MFS so special was its length, its breadth and its scope.
 The Swindon model took a modern and holistic healthcare approach symbolised by the dispensary and baths at Milton Road.
 But that came later as we’ll see.